Terms and Conditions The Luxury Safari Club

 10. Withdrawal of permit to travels

-10.1 Permit to travels remain our property or that of the Safari and if the passenger fails in any material respect to comply with any condition governing its use, the permit to travel may be withdrawn or invalidated by our staff or agents, or agents of the Safari.
+10.1 Permit to travels remain our property or that of the Safari and if the traveller fails in any material respect to comply with any condition governing its use, the permit to travel may be withdrawn or invalidated by our staff or agents, or agents of the Safari.

-D. PASSENGER RESPONSIBILITIES
+D. TRAVELLER RESPONSIBILITIES

 11. Permit to travels must be checked at the time of issue